 These were some of the titles I came across:

 - 8 expert internet marketing tips for small businesses

 - 5 tips to improve your internet marketing

 I have a hunch that most people search for marketing tactics because they think it all fundamentally boils down to simple tactics.

 However, I’ve found by talking with business owners and marketing managers that full-fledged online marketing strategies and sales systems (read more about sales prospecting tools here) for small businesses are what people truly need.

 Methods of Online Marketing

 But before even getting a strategy in place, we have to see what methods of online marketing they’re using.
-For example, a local SEO strategy may be a better fit for a local plumbing company instead of something similar to an eCommerce inbound marketing strategy.
+For example, a local SEO strategy may be a better fit for a local plumbing company instead of something similar to an eCommerce seo strategy or product marketing strategy.

 And, more importantly, what level are they using them at?

 I’d like to walk you through some simple questions you can ask your small business marketing and sales team.